• Disease Overview

 Disease Overview

-Common variable immune deficiency (CVID) is a type of primary immunodeficiency, which is defined as an immune system dysfunction typically caused by a mutation in a gene or genes.
+Common variable immune deficiency (CVID) is a type of primary immunodeficiency, which is defined as an immune system dysfunction typically caused by a variant in a gene or genes.
 The World Health Organization (WHO) recognizes more than 400 primary immunodeficiencies ranging from relatively common to quite rare.

 CVID is one of the most prevalent of the symptomatic primary immunodeficiencies and manifests a wide variability of symptoms and range of severity.
 While considered a genetic condition, the syndrome consists of a group of diseases, and most of the causes are still unknown.
 CVID is characterized by low levels of specific proteins (immunoglobulins) in the fluid portion of the blood.
-This results in a loss of antibodies and a decreased ability to fight invading microorganisms, toxins, or other foreign substances.
+This results in a loss of antibodies and a decreased ability to fight invading microorganisms, toxins or other foreign substances.
 These immunoglobulins are produced by specialized white blood cells (B cells) as they mature into plasma cells.

 • Next section >